Edward Seymour (Royal Navy officer): Boxer Rebellion

 Seymour became Commander-in-Chief, China Station, with his flag in the battleship HMS Centurion, on 18 February 1898.
 In early 1900 the Boxers, a rural mass movement, decided to rid China of Western influence and in June 1900 they advanced on Peking, initiating the Boxer Rebellion.
 The diplomatic legations in Peking requested military support.
 On 9 June 1900 Sir Claude MacDonald the British Minister cabled Seymour, reporting that the situation in Beijing "was hourly becoming more serious" and that "troops should be landed and all arrangements made for an advance to Peking at once."
 In response Seymour assembled a lightly armed force of 2,000 sailors and marines from Western and Japanese warships in Tianjin.
 The expedition headed for Beijing by train.
 Seymour's force consisted of 916 British, 455 Germans, 326 Russians, 158 French, 112 Americans, 54 Japanese, 41 Italians, and 26 Austrians.

 On the first day the allied force travelled twenty five miles without incident, crossing a bridge at Yancun over the Hai River unopposed although Chinese General Nie Shicheng and thousands of his soldiers were camped there.
 The next few days went slowly as Seymour had to repair railroad track and fight off Boxer attacks as his trains advanced.
 On 14 June 1900, several hundred Boxers armed with swords, spears, and clumsy gingals attacked Seymour twice and killed five Italian sailors who had been acting as pickets.
 The Americans counted 102 Boxer bodies left on the battlefield at the end of one battle.

 On 16 June 1900 there was an allied European and Japanese attack on the Dagu Forts.
 As a result of the attack in Dagu, the Chinese government decided to resist Seymour's expedition and kill or expel all foreigners in northern China.
-So, on 18 June 1900, Seymour's force was suddenly attacked by several thousand well-armed Chinese Imperial soldiers – who had not opposed Seymour's passage a few days early.
+So, on 18 June 1900, Seymour's force was suddenly attacked by several thousand well-armed Chinese Imperial soldiers – who had not opposed Seymour's passage a few days earlier.
 The expedition fought off the attack, reportedly killing hundreds of Chinese at a loss of seven dead and 57 wounded.
 However, the need to care for the wounded, a shortage of supplies and ammunition, and the likelihood of additional Chinese attacks forced Seymour and his officers to decide on a retreat to Tianjin.